-Deferred outflow of resources decreased by \$713,973 as compared to the prior year.
-The deferred outflow of resources represents contributions to the state retirement plan subsequent to the measurement dates and actuarial adjustments at the plan level that will be amortized in future years.
+Deferred outflows of resources increased by \$12,552,198 as compared to the prior year.
+The deferred outflows of resources represents contributions to the state retirement plan subsequent to the measurement dates and actuarial adjustments at the plan level that will be amortized in future years, as well as actuarial adjustments relating to the other postemployment benefits plan which will be amortized in future years.

-Other liabilities decreased by \$2,869,843, as compared to the prior year.
-This decrease was primarily related to decreases in accounts payable, and in amounts due to the New York State Teachers' Retirement System.
+Other liabilities increased by \$23,914,859, as compared to the prior year.
+This increase was primarily related to the \$23,000,000 Bond Anticipation Note issued during the year for capital projects.

-Non-current liabilities increased by \$7,880,677, as compared to the prior year.
+Noncurrent liabilities increased by \$29,459,000, as compared to the prior year.
 This increase was primarily in connection with the increase in the total other postemployment benefit liability accrual.
 The increase was offset by the payment of principal on serial bonds.
 See Note 11 for additional information.

-Net pension liability - proportionate share decreased by \$7,777,244 in the current year.
+Net pension liability - proportionate share increased by \$1,791,046 in the current year.
 This liability represents the District's share of the New York State and Local Employees' Retirement System's net pension liability at the measurement date of the respective year.

 Deferred inflows of resources represent actuarial adjustments at the pension plan level that will be amortized in future years.
-This amount decreased by \$11,493,170, as compared to the prior year due to changes in the actuarial adjustments.
+This amount decreased by \$3,140,565, as compared to the prior year due to changes in the actuarial adjustments.

 The net investment in capital assets relates to the investment in capital assets at cost such as buildings and improvements, and furniture and equipment, net of depreciation and related debt.
-This increased over the prior year by \$6,454,782 due to capital acquisitions net of current year's depreciation, plus current year bond principal payments.
+This decreased over the prior year by \$419,670 due to bond anticipation notes issued during the year offset by current year bond principal payments and an increase in capital assets.

-The restricted net position at June 30, 2018 is \$17,090,286 and is comprised of the District's restricted reserves as seen in the fund balance section on the Balance Sheet - governmental funds.
+The restricted net position at June 30, 2019 is \$17,690,439 and is comprised of the District's restricted reserves as seen in the fund balance section on the balance sheet - governmental funds.

-The unrestricted deficit amount of \$(174,349,901) relates to the balance of the District's net position.
+The unrestricted deficit amount of \$(185,222,473) relates to the balance of the District's net position.
 This balance does not include the District's reserves, which are classified as restricted.
 Additionally, in accordance with state guidelines, the District is only permitted to fund OPEB on a "pay as you go" basis and is not permitted to accumulate funds for the total OPEB liability.
-This deficit increased over the prior year by \$15,400,129, primarily as a result of the increase of the unfunded addition to the total OPEB liability.
+This deficit increased over the prior year by \$10,872,572, primarily as a result of the increase of the unfunded addition to the total OPEB liability.

-The District's total net position decreased by \$9,544,251 or 9.5% to \$(109,743,333) for the year ended June 30, 2018, compared to \$(100,199,082) at June 30, 2017, as restated.
+The District's total net position decreased by \$10,692,089 or 9.7% to \$(120,435,422) for the year ended June 30, 2019, compared to \$(109,743,333) at June 30, 2018.